stdlib-js/stdlib/README.md

   $ make install
   ```

   will be enough to resolve these conflicts.
+Otherwise, remove the git repository, clone, and reinstall.

 ### Editors